 Hygiene and Cleaning

 - We will ensure that all students, regardless of age and grade level, clean their hands regularly, including when they arrive at school, when they return from breaks, when they change rooms, and before and after eating.
 Regular and thorough hand cleaning will be necessary for the foreseeable future and will be achieved by:

-- Strategically placing hand sanitizer stations throughout the campus and providing sanitizer in all classrooms and offices.
+- The use of strategically placed hand sanitizer stations throughout the campus and provision of sanitizer in all classrooms and offices.

-- Adding almost 20 additional hand washing stations to those already available throughout the campus.
+- The addition of almost 18 touchless handwashing stations to those already available throughout the campus.

-Touchless water bottle filling stations – all water fountains have been converted to water bottle refilling stations to mitigate against contamination.
+Touchless water bottle filling stations – all water fountains have been converted to water bottle refilling stations with push-pedal operation to mitigate against contamination.

 Amplified cleaning practices – all work spaces, shared facilities (toilets, dining halls, boarding house common rooms, etc.), playground equipment, and frequently touched surfaces will receive additional cleaning throughout each day and evening.

 Anti-bacterial cleansing wipes will be provided in each classroom and office to ensure the frequent cleaning of hard surfaces and touch points and all equipment used in PE, Science, Art, Music, etc. will be cleaned prior to the next use.

 A stock of Personal Protection Equipment (PPE) is available for our nurses, in each classroom for those who will support our boarding quarantine solutions, if a boarding student tests positive for COVID-19.